dqbd/ts-math-evaluate/README.md

 - Prior Art
   - `kawayiLinLin/typescript-lodash`
   - `arielhs/ts-arithmetic`
+  - ts-belt, type-fest

 **Implementation**

 - Structure of the project
 - Explanation behind all of the methods
   - Representation of numbers in TS (`array`, destructured object)
+  - Explanation of the code, add alternative methods
+  - Okomentovat, proč to reprezentuji do objektů (a nikoliv do řetězců)

 **Testing**